Spies

 NOVL - Headshot photo of Marc Favreau

-Marc Favreau is an executive editor at The New Press.
-He is the author of Crash: The Rise and Fall of America During the Great Depression and co-editor (with Ira Berlin and Steven F. Miller) of Remembering Slavery: African Americans Talk About Their Personal Experiences of Slavery and Emancipation and the editor of A People’s History of World War II: The World’s Most Destructive Conflict, as Told by the People Who Lived Through It, both published by The New Press.
-He lives in New York City and Martha’s Vineyard, Massachusetts.
+Marc Favreau is the acclaimed author of Crash: The Great Depression and the Fall and Rise of America and Spies: The Secret Showdown Between America and Russia, co-author (with Michael Eric Dyson) of Unequal: A Story of America and Represent: The Unfinished Fight for the Vote, and co-editor (with Ira Berlin and Steven F. Miller) of Remembering Slavery: African Americans Talk About Their Personal Experiences of Slavery and Emancipation.
+Favreau is also the director of editorial programs at The New Press.
+He lives with his family in Martha’s Vineyard, Massachusetts.

 #SpiesBook